enoch-ng/Extended-Metronome/README.md

 These features are currently implemented:
 * Ability to change tempo in increments of 1
+* Ability to change amount of beats per measure (4 by default)

 These features are soon to be implemented:
-* Ability to change amount of beats per measure (4 by default)
+* Tone generator

 These features are in planning:
-* Tone generator
+* More tempo controls

 For an example of this program in a regular HTML page, see the sample_implementation.html file.